johantannh/picoctf2019-writeup/reversing/README.md

 >Look up the charAt() method online.

 ## Solution
-Firstly, each ValutDoor1.java differ from each others or other team, so please get the correct version.

 Same as the previous task, the password is within the checkPassword method.
 Upon looking up the source code for the vaultDoor1.java, the new checkPassword method tries to scan each character of the password input into the program.
 The sequence and the indexing of the password are obfuscated to increase the difficulty of decoding the password.

 Length of Password = 32.